 According to statistics released by Alcohol Concern, of the many who complete Dry January, 49% lose weight, 62% sleep better and, unsurprisingly, 79% save money.

-Moreover, a breakaway with booze is a good way of gaining some perspective on the effects of alcohol on your career, close relationships, outlook and any number of things; you may well find that you drink purely out of habit and that you feel fresher and more productive by drinking less (or not at all).
+Moreover, a breakaway from booze is a good way of gaining some perspective on the effects of alcohol on your career, close relationships, outlook and any number of things; you may well find that you drink purely out of habit and that you feel fresher and more productive by drinking less (or not at all).

 Although some feel that having a dry month will provoke a wetter month when you’re back off the wagon, research indicates that 72% of those who do Dry January maintain lower levels of harmful drinking six months later.
 8% of participants actually continue to abstain from alcohol altogether.

 Aside from these demonstrable benefits, having a dry month is an excellent way of pressing the reset button and getting your body systems back on track.
 Many report to feeling more clear-headed and focused, with higher energy levels bringing an overwhelming sense of wellbeing.